SarahFrench/ExamPrep/chapter-3/obj-3-3-consuming-data/README.md

   - not to be used for synchronous requests.
   - use for async
   - use the ontimeout event listener to handle a timed out request.
+  - if set to `0` then there isn't a timeout set
+- `withCredentials` - boolean
+  - if you wanted to use credentials then username and password would be included as 3rd/4th arguments of `open` method
+  - **these are only used in response to a `401` security response from the server after you `send` the request**